clausehound/clausehound-blog/content/blog/when-to-say-no-the-right-of-first-refusal/index.md

 **The rebalancing may require several rounds**

 In many cases shareholders will decline the right of first refusal.
-This is because sometimes money is tight, and not everyone will have the funds to pay for shares when offered.
-Therefore the mechanism of a  right of first refusal clause is not just for equal shareholders (in terms of the number of shares held), but are also a useful provision for “minority shareholders” who would like acquire additional shares.
+This is because sometimes **money is tight**, and not everyone will have the funds to pay for shares when offered.
+Therefore the mechanism of a  right of first refusal clause is not just for equal shareholders (in terms of the number of shares held), but are also a useful provision for **“minority shareholders”** who would like acquire additional shares.
 The process for dividing up the shares amongst the shareholders who are willing to invest can be a several round affair.
 To use a pie-eating analogy, in the first round of allocations, the shareholders will first agree to first the piece of pie served to them i.e. buy their own proportionate interest, and then divide up the “uneaten pie” or unallocated portion, over several rounds, using fresh calculations of proportionate ownership, until all of the pieces of pie are gone.
 Sample text of a right of first refusal clause can be found below.
-As there are many ways to nuance this clause, make sure that you consult with counsel and/or read the text carefully before inserting this text into your agreement.
+As there are many ways to nuance this clause, make sure that you **consult with counsel and/or read the text carefully** before inserting this text into your agreement.